microsoft/onnxruntime/docs/tutorials/iot/rasp-pi-cv.md

 ---
-title: ONNX Runtime IoT Deployment on Raspberry Pi
+title: IoT Deployment on Raspberry Pi
-description:  ONNX Runtime IoT Deployment on Raspberry Pi
+description:  IoT Deployment on Raspberry Pi
 parent: Deploy on IoT and edge
 grand_parent: Tutorials
 has_children: false